metatensor/metatrain/docs/src/getting-started/train_yaml_config.rst

 ===================
 ``metatrain`` uses a YAML file to specify the parameters for model training, accessed via ``mtt train options.yaml``.
 In this section, we provide a complete reference for the parameters provided by the training YAML input.
+For a minimal example of a YAML input file, suitable to start a first training, we refer the viewer to the sample YAML file in the :ref:`Quickstart <label_quickstart>` section.

 The YAML input file can be divided into five sections: